efeefe/is/pages/concepts/06.reuse-commons/item-opendott.md

 - Repair/reuse services - SMEs and social enterprises making their services known.
 Smartphone and Laptop repairs, tailors, bike shops, automobile maintenance,
 - Upcycling / Antique / Design shops
 - FabLabs / Makerspaces
-- Council / Local Authority - reuse cabins, large item collection, house clearances, renovations of schools and public buildings,
+- Council / Local Authority - reuse cabins, large item collection, house clearances, renovations of schools and public buildings.

+#### Economic model

+One of the main motivations behind the reuse commons is to create ways for people and organisations to be rewarded for reusing materials themselves, or allowing others to reuse - instead of discarding things that would then be "downcycled" at best.

+Membership model - people, businesses and organisations sign up to participate in the commons.
+Every object they put into the system is registered.
+When it is reused or upcycled, the commons grows.
+Credits from donations of materials can be used to acquire other goods.

 ### Open Questions

+* Fine tune the system of incentives for different stakeholders
+* Communicate in a way that is easy to understand

 ### Sketches

+! to come

 ### Target Groups